-• Consumption of fixed capital is included in the ANHA estimates, whereas it is not included in the NHFB statistics.

-- Public hospital expenditure funded by other (ie non- NHRA) Australian Government grants, such as funding from the Department of Veterans' Affairs, Department of Health funded programs such as blood and organ programs, funding relating to PBS Section 100 highly specialised drugs, and funding relating to health insurance premium rebates are included in the ANHA estimates and not included the NHFB estimates. - · Public hospital expenditure funded by state and territory governments that is not covered by the NHRA are included in the ANHA estimates but not in the NHFB estimates.
-These include: - o The amounts paid into the pool reflect the jurisdiction's contribution based on the IHPA's calculated national efficient price for the delivery of ABF services.
-As the actual cost of delivering these services can be greater than the national minimum price, jurisdictions provide top-up-funding to hospitals that does not go through the pool. - o In regard to the block funding pool, jurisdictions are free to determine the scope of the payments they make into the pool; and may also provide block funding to hospitals outside of the pool. - o Jurisdictions provide centrally-managed services to public hospitals, such as administrative and pathology services, that do not involve payments to hospitals.
+- Consumption of fixed capital is included in the ANHA estimates, whereas it is not included in the NHFB statistics. - Public hospital expenditure funded by other (ie non- NHRA) Australian Government grants, such as funding from the Department of Veterans' Affairs, Department of Health and Aged Care funded programs such as blood and organ programs, funding relating to PBS Section 100 programs, and funding relating to health insurance premium rebates are included in the ANHA estimates and not included the NHFB estimates. - Public hospital expenditure funded by state and territory governments that is not covered by the NHRA are included in the ANHA estimates but not in the NHFB estimates.
+These include: - The amounts paid into the pool reflect the jurisdiction's contribution based on the IHACPA's calculated national efficient price for the delivery of ABF services.
+As the actual cost of delivering these services can be greater than the national minimum price, jurisdictions provide top-up-funding to hospitals that does not go through the pool. - In regard to the block funding pool, jurisdictions are free to determine the scope of the payments they make into the pool; and may also provide block funding to hospitals outside of the pool. - · Jurisdictions provide centrally-managed services to public hospitals, such as administrative and pathology services, that do not involve payments to hospitals.
 These services are part of expenditure on public hospital services but are not reflected in the NHFB estimates. - · Payments to LHNs by the NHFB that are used to fund non-public hospital services will be excluded in the ANHA public hospital expenditure estimates but included in the NHFB estimates.
-For example, in some jurisdictions it appears that block funding payments may include amounts related to community health services that are delivered through public hospitals. - Interest payments are included in the NHFB estimates but not in the ANHA estimates. - Difference between cash and accrual accounting whereby NHRA-related expenditure may occur in one period but the cash funding may be provided in another.
-This expenditure will be recorded in the ANHA (which is on an accruals basis) in the period when the expenditure is incurred, and in the ANHA in the period when the funding is provided.
+For example, in some jurisdictions it appears that block funding payments may include amounts related to community health services that are delivered through public hospitals. - Interest payments are included in the NHFB estimates but not in the ANHA estimates.

+Difference between cash and a ccrual accounting whereby h NHRA-related expenditure may occur in one perio d but the cash funding may be provided in another.

-© Australian Institute of Health and Welfare 2024 📵 🕦
+© Australian Institute of Health and Welfare 2024 🕡 🕦

 ABF Activity Based Funding

 ABS Australian Bureau of Statistics

 ACT Australian Capital Territory

 ADF Australian Defence Force

-ADF Australian Department of Defence

 AIHW Australian Institute of Health and Welfare

 ANHA Australia's National Health Accounts

 ANHA Australian National Health Account

 APRA Australian Prudential Regulation Authority

 APS Australian Public Services

-АТО Australian Taxation Office
+ATO Australian Taxation Office

 COFOG Classification of the Functions of Government

 COICOP Classification of Individual Consumption According to Purpose

 СРАР Chemotherapy Pharmaceutical Access Program

 СТРІ Compulsory Third Party Insurance

-DoH Department of Health
+DoHAC Department of Health and Aged Care

 DVA Department of Veterans' Affairs

 ETF Economic type framework

 GDP gross domestic product

 GFCE government final consumption expenditure

 GFCF Gross Fixed Capital Formation

 GFS Government Finance Statistics

 GHE NMDS Government Health Expenditure National Minimum Data Set

 GNE gross national expenditure

 GP general practitioner

 GST goods and services tax

 HEA Health expenditure Australia

 HEAC Health Expenditure Advisory Committee

 HED AIHW Health Expenditure Database

 HFCE household final consumption expenditure

 HSD highly specialised drug

-IHPA Independent Hospital Pricing Authority
+IHACPA Independent Health and Aged Care Pricing Authority (IHACPA, previously named Independent Hospital Pricing Authority IHPA)

 IPD implicit price deflator

 IRI Information Resources Incorporated

 LHN Local health network